carissalow/rapids/docs/features/add-new-features.md

     -  One row per day segment instance (e.g. 14 our `p01`'s `my_days` example)
     -  The `local_segment` column added by `filter_data_by_segment()`
     -  One column per feature.
 By convention the name of your features should only contain letters or numbers (`feature1`).
-RAPIDS will automatically add the right sensor and provider prefix (`accelerometr_vega_`)
+RAPIDS will automatically add the right sensor and provider prefix (`phone_accelerometr_vega_`)

 ??? example "`PHONE_ACCELEROMETER` Provider Example"
     For your reference, this a short example of our own provider (`RAPIDS`) for `PHONE_ACCELEROMETER` that computes five acceleration features